 Additionally, you can bring a hat or sunglasses.

-Rain gear: Pack your Marmot Precip rain jacket unless you’re setting out on a very short hike and you know for certain it’s not going to rain.
+Rain gear: Pack a rain jacket (our favorite is the Marmot Precip Ashley is wearing in the image below) unless you’re setting out on a very short hike and you know for sure it’s not going to rain.
 You don’t want to leave this behind on an all-day hike.

-Depending on the temperature it can also be dangerous, making you susceptible to hypothermia in cold weather.
+It can also be dangerous depending on the temperature, making you susceptible to hypothermia in cold weather.

 Day pack/backpack: A daypack is useful for carrying your gear, including food, water, and sun protection.

 You don’t need anything too big — less than 30 liters will do.

 Bigger backpacks are designed for longer expeditions, such as overnight backpacking trips, so their size most likely will be needed.

 Proper hiking shoes/boots: Choosing the best footwear for hiking is essential for a positive experience.

 Select your footwear depending on your experience level and the type of terrain you’re planning on tackling.